jvivianwang/SpaceTrader/README.md

 TO DO LIST: [THINGS NEED HELP WITH/ THINGS NEED TO BE DONE] -Description at line 30 in Main.java.
--SkillAllocate in the configSkillSubScene.
--connection between player class and main/configpage java file.
--Validate name when submit
+-Validate name when submit [lettersOnly length between 3 and 8] -PlayerSheetPage design.
--calculate skill points and display on the configSkillSubScene.

 Jiawei 1/29/20: